DeripeKrash/CalculationDisplayer/README.md

 - You create a DataAsset from your created class
 - You click on GenerateProcessedValueData
 - You do your setup
-- You can click on ComputeAllCalculationParamter to check your calculations works
+- You can click on ComputeAllCalculationParamter to check if your calculations works

 <div align="center">
     <img src="Screenshots/AssetExemple.png" width=50% height=50% />